 The four levels build on each other.
 Each level becomes more focused and allows for more direct contact with health professionals and community agencies in the region.

-No. Supervisors of your volunteer placement will complete an evaluation when you are finished your placement.
+No. Supervisors of your volunteer placement will complete a performance evaluation when you are finished your placement.

-Med Plus students do an average of five to seven hours of programming per week (less during heavy academic workload times).
+Med Plus students do an average of five to seven hours of programming per week in addition to their academic studies.

 Yes.
 Niagara is a blend of rural and urban areas, so we integrate rural aspects of health care into the speaker series and observations visits.